eigerco/move-stdlib/README.md

-# Move-stdlib for Pallet Move
+# move-stdlib for pallet-move

-This repository is part of [pallet-move], which enables users to write smart contracts in Substrate-based blockchains with the Move language.
+This repository is part of the [pallet-move](https://github.com/eigerco/pallet-move) project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
 This standard library can be included to provide elementary Move functions in Move smart contracts.
 To provide elementary pure Substrate functions, have a look at the [substrate-stdlib].